devosoft/Empirical/doc/library/prefab/prefab.rst

 Card
 ~~~~
-The Card class allows you to define a Bootstrap style card into your
+The Card class allows you to define a Bootstrap style card into your project.
-project.
-A card can be collapsible if it's state parameter it set to OPEN or CLOSED.
+A card can be collapsible if its state parameter it set to :code:`OPEN` or :code:` CLOSED`.
-By default, if a card is collapsible, it will have toggle icons in the header,
-but this can be overridden by setting the showGlyphs parameter to false.
+By default, if a card is collapsible, it will have toggle icons in the header, but this can be overridden by setting the :code:`showGlyphs` parameter to false.

-Since this class inherits from web::Div, you can set styling and attributes
+Since this class inherits from :code:`web::Div`, you can set styling and attributes with :code:`SetCS`S and :code:`SetAttr` respectively.
-with SetCSS and SetAttr respectively.
-You can also stream your Card into other web
-components with the << operator.
+You can also stream your Card into other web components with the :code:`<<` operator.

 Example:
 ********